Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/reigate-grammar-school--11-plus--maths--2011--sample-paper-2_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-The number pattern below is known as Pascal’s Triangle.
+The number pattern below is known as Pascal's Triangle.
 Each number is the sum of the two numbers directly above it.

 ![reigate-grammar-school--11-plus--maths--2011--sample-paper-2/section-1-question-38-00.png](/assets/reigate-grammar-school--11-plus--maths--2011--sample-paper-2/section-1-question-38-00.png "reigate-grammar-school--11-plus--maths--2011--sample-paper-2/section-1-question-38-00.png")

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>The number pattern below is known as Pascal’s Triangle.
+<pre class='language-latex'><code class='language-latex'>The number pattern below is known as Pascal's Triangle.
 Each number is the sum of the two numbers directly above it.
 <emptyline>
 %image%
 </code></pre>